supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_L15_Package_Management_with_Azure_Artifacts.md

      ![](images/AZ400_M08_L15_51.png)

-    > **Congratulations** on completing the task!
+    > **Congratulations** on completing the lab!
 Now, it's time to validate it.
 Here are the steps:
     > - Select the **Lab Validation** tab located at the upper right corner of the lab guide section.
     > - Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
+If you receive a success message, you have successfully validated the lab.
     > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.